Mummy Confession: I have a love/hate relationship with introducing solids.

 I’ve compiled a list of things that I’ve gotten in preparation for our sooner-than-I’m-ready-for-it journey into the land of foods.
 And I will say, they have come out with some pretty cool stuff since my last babe!

 Keep in mind: Introducing solids usually starts around 6 months old, but please consult with your doctor or medical professional beforehand if you want any resources in regards to the process.
 I’m no expert, and I know there are differing perspectives on the appropriate age to introduce food and how to go about doing it.
 I have included some resources below for your convenience, but feel free to check out my Pinterest board for some more ideas on milestones and related topics.

 Now, you don’t NEED all of these products, usually any bowl, utensils and cup be fine, but look how stinkin’ cute this all is!
 And I will say the no-spill cups are more than just a gimmick, as I prefer my carpets to be dry.
 I delve into the varieties of sippy cups here.

 *Disclosure,: Some of the products listed were provided, but this does not influence or change my opinion.
 I absolutely love everything I have listed and recommended here!
-This post contains affiliate links.
+This post contains affiliate links, which means I make commissions from qualifying sales.
+See my disclosure policy for details.

 1. Cup– Obviously you need something to hold the water as you introduce that alongside solid foods.
 They don’t need too much at first, so just a tiny bit will do nicely.
 Check out my guide for cups here if you are flustered about the choices.
 For my bub, I have the Avent Penguin Sippy (he got it for Christmas).
 It’s a harder spout with a soft feel.